The Holistic Approach To Pancreatitis In Pets

 Pancreatitis in pets Pancreatitis hits close to home for me.

-About 11-years ago, my Siamese cat had an acute attack of pancreatitis and she almost died.
+About 11-years ago (in 2007), my Siamese cat, Poppy, had an acute attack of pancreatitis and she almost died.
 Fortunately, she had a complete recovery and she’s been fine ever since.
 It was a turning point for me.
 It changed my entire approach to animal health.
 And it was a simple little discovery that unlocked the mystery of pancreatitis.

 What’s The Research?